 Text buttons are text labels that fall outside of a block of text.
 The text should describe the action that will occur if a user clicks or taps a button.
 Text buttons have a low level of emphasis and are typically used for less important actions.
 Because text buttons don’t have a container, they don’t distract from nearby content.

-Outlined buttons (often called “ghost” buttons) are a step up in complexity and emphasis from a text button.
+Outlined buttons (often called “ghost” buttons) are a step up in complexity and emphasis from a text button in button design.
 They typically indicate actions that are important but not the primary action on a page.
 Outlined buttons should be exactly that: an outline with no fill surrounding text that indicates an action.

 Raised (or “contained”) buttons are typically rectangular buttons that “lift” from the surface of the screen via use of a drop shadow.
 The shadow helps indicate that it is possible to click or press the button.
 Raised buttons can add dimension to mostly flat layouts, and they highlight functionality on busy, wide, or otherwise congested spaces.